Taniadz/Stream/README.md

 Websocket client reads a stream server and for each value that over 2 standart deviation range of the mean create an log message that includes a current timestamp, number and and its sequence number.

+Djano app shows alert messages from Part 2 in real-time using django channels.